joshbrunty/SysScout/README.md

 * cd /opt/SysScout/
 * .
 SysScout.sh

 Usage is pretty easy.
-Select from the Main Menu options for the desired information.
-No need to kill off the script.
+Select from the Main Menu options for the desired information on-screen.

 Mac Forensicators NOTE: This script works for the most part in MacOS, but not completely.
 You will also need to use a directory besides /opt